Trap-A-Thon

-Trap-A-Thon is an unofficial album by American rapper Gucci Mane.
+Trap-A-Thon is an unofficial 16-track album by American rapper and music executive Gucci Mane.
 It was released on September 25, 2007 by Big Cat Records with distribution via Tommy Boy Entertainment with no actual involvement from Gucci Mane.
 Production was handled by Zaytoven, Cyber Sapp, G-Fresh, Slim Major, Reefa, Raw Beats and Low.
 The album features guest appearances from Big Tank, Black Magic, Young Snead, .45, Khia, Maceo and Yatta Mann.
 It includes skits by Big Cat himself and some leaks they had in the vault.

 Critical reception

 AllMusic stated that the album had "skull-rattling beats and rhymes spit with a knowing authority", and called it "another steady roller for fans of the Dirty South style".

 Commercial performance

 Trap-A-Thon debuted at number 69 on the US Billboard 200 chart, selling 12,000 copies in its first week.